 - Satisfactory completion of clinical experience as required by the school and the Council on Accreditation of Nurse Anesthesia Educational Programs.

-- Satisfactory completion of stated UNE School of Nurse Anesthesia behavioral objectives.
+- Satisfactory completion and fulfillment of stated UNE School of Nurse Anesthesia Student Learning Outcomes.

 - Completion of twenty-seven actual months in program.

 - All clinical records must be completed and submitted to the Anesthesia School Administrative staff.